Benhayon v Rockett victory at last & the way forwardPosted: November 18, 2018

 Also a huge thanks to the jury for their incredible service to the community and for their intelligence, concentration and patience through the trial.
 Thanks especially to the injured juror who pushed through pain to get to court.
 My team and I really wanted to help, but unfortunately it was against the rules to communicate with her.
 I’d like to thank her for her perseverence.

 The best bit for me, has been all the wonderful people I’ve gotten to know over the past six years.
-And those of you have been paying attention for a while know, despite the unsavoury subject matter, we got to have a little bit of fun along the way.
+And those of you have been paying attention for a while know, despite the dark and unsavoury subject matter, we got to have a little bit of fun along the way.